Charges To Be Dismissed Against Truck Driver Who Drove Into George Floyd Protest

 MINNEAPOLIS (WCCO) — The tanker truck driver who drove into the middle of a George Floyd protest on the Interstate 35W Bridge in Minneapolis will have his charges dropped if he meets the conditions of a restorative justice program.

-Bogdan Vechirko of Otsego faces a felony charge of threats of violence and a gross misdemeanor charge of criminal vehicular operation.
+Bogdan Vechirko, 36, of Otsego faces a felony charge of threats of violence and a gross misdemeanor charge of criminal vehicular operation.

 On Friday during a court hearing, Vechirko entered into a continuance for dismissal.
 According to his attorney, he is participating in a restorative justice program and if Vechirko meets the conditions, his charges will be dismissed in one year.